 His children included

-whose name in some districts became synonymous with 'gipsy.'
-J. Glyn Davies published (J.G.L.S., 1929, 143-4) some interesting details about her.
+Her name in some districts became synonymous with 'gipsy.'
+J. Glyn Davies published some interesting details about her in the Journal of the Gipsy Lore Society, 1929, 143-4.

-for fifty-one years the celebrated harpist of the Pryse family.
+For fifty-one years he was the celebrated harpist of the Pryse family.
 He died 27 July 1867, and was buried at Llangynfelyn.
-Of his children (a) JEREMIAH, harpist, d. at Abergavenny in 1878, (b) JOHN succeeded his father at Gogerddan, but d. and was buried at Rhyl about 1870, while (c) ELEANOR, after parting from her first husband, 'Dick Alabama,' married the Newtown harpist, John Roberts, and became the mother of a houseful of harpists.
+Of his children (a) JEREMIAH, harpist, died at Abergavenny in 1878, (b) JOHN succeeded his father at Gogerddan, but died and was buried at Rhyl about 1870, while (c) ELEANOR, after parting from her first husband, 'Dick Alabama,' married the Newtown harpist, John Roberts, and became the mother of a houseful of harpists.

-B. The second son of old ‘Abram Wood’ was WILLIAM (sometimes called THOMAS) WOOD.
 He was the father of (1) ARCHELAUS WOOD, who was the first pupil of Richard Roberts, the Caernarvon harpist; (2) WILLIAM WOOD, father of HENRY WOOD ('Harri Ddu') the Llanidloes harpist who was so well known to the poet Ceiriog - Harry was buried at Penrhyn-deudraeth about 1883; and (3) SARAH WOOD, who married John Robert Lewis of Pentrefoelas, cousin of the almanac-maker John Robert Lewis.
-Their son was John Roberts of Newtown (1816 - 1894); see the article on him.
+Their son was John Roberts of Newtown (1816 - 1894).